 • Greens like spinach and kale can go in raw, as they’ll wilt down and cook as the casserole cooks.
 So will thinly sliced green onions.

 • Jarred roasted red peppers are already cooked, so those can go right in to this sweet potato breakfast bake, but fresh bell pepper or something like broccoli should be cooked first so that it’s sure to come out tender in the finished casserole.
 You can roast those things at the same time you roast your sweet potato.
-Any other questions – just ask in the comments, and I can help.
+Any other questions – just ask in the comments, and we can help.

 You can also reheat sweet potato breakfast casserole in a toaster oven or regular oven.
 Make sure the inside reaches 165 degrees F for food safety.